Indian Polity / Union Legislature

 of a seat in Parliament.

-Qualification to contest for the Member of Parliament
+Qualification of Member of Parliament

 - He must be a citizen of India either natural or naturalized.